Nirmalafauzhia/Data-Analytics-Part-3/README.md

 - Image example: https://www.pewresearch.org/?attachment_id=415256

-# C. Given a scenario, describe types of bias that affect collection and interpretation of data
+# 2.3 Given a scenario, describe types of bias that affect collection and interpretation of data
 - It is important to recognize and address these biases in data collection and interpretation to ensure the integrity and validity of the findings.
 This can involve careful study design, transparent methodology, and rigorous data analysis techniques to mitigate bias as much as possible.

 1. Confirmation bias